River Navigation, Service, Whitewater Canoeing, Rock Climbing

-The Solo experience provides an important break from the rigors of the expedition to give students quiet time to reflect on the Outward Bound experience.
-With the basics of food and equipment, and with safety a top priority, students will take some time away from the group to be alone at sites of their own choosing, using the wilderness skills learned during the first parts of the course.
-Often located along beautiful lake shorelines or peaceful rivers, Solo sites are chosen to offer as much solitude as possible (yet be within emergency whistle-signaling distance of other group members).
-Most students spend their Solo time journaling, drawing or just thinking and resting as they process lessons learned and focus on their goals for the future.
-Instructors check on each participant at regular intervals.
+The Solo experience provides an important break from the rigors of the expedition and gives students the opportunity to reflect on their Outward Bound experience.
+With sufficient food and equipment, students will set up campsites of their own, using the wilderness skills learned during the first parts of course.
 The time students spend on Solo depends on the length of the course.
-On courses longer than three weeks, Solo is up to 72 hours long.
+Often located along beautiful shorelines or peaceful rivers, campsites are chosen to offer as much solitude as possible (yet be within emergency whistle-signaling distance of other group members).
+Most students spend their Solo time journaling, drawing or just thinking and resting as they process lessons of the course to focus on their goals for the future.
+Instructors check on each participant at least daily.

-This fall course will focus on developing a solid foundation of expedition skills and a greater understanding of and appreciation for the natural world.
+This course focuses on developing a solid foundation of expedition skills and a greater understanding of and appreciation for the natural world.
 While immersed in a challenging wilderness expedition, each student will take on leadership roles.
 Outward Bound’s curriculum combines skills necessary to become proficient in wilderness travel, and interpersonal skills that will benefit students in any setting.
 Through a series of different activities, students practice applying general principles in different elements and environments, deepening their understanding of each skill and building greater levels of ability.
-In addition to being a memorable adventure, this course promotes situational thinking, individual and group goal setting, evaluation of options and decision-making and flexibility and effectiveness in problem solving.
+In addition to this course being a memorable adventure, the experience will promote situational thinking, individual and group goal setting, evaluation of options and decision-making, and flexibility and effectiveness in problem solving.

 The coast of Maine, with its intricate and indented shoreline, is a unique segment of the North Atlantic seaboard.
 It is renown among sailors for its picturesque beauty, iconic lighthouses, abundant bays and harbors, rocky islands, and quiet coves.
 Our sailboat cruising area covers nearly 200 miles of the Maine coast, with countless rivers, bays and islands to explore.
 The rocky, spruce-covered islands are the summits of a prehistoric mountain range, and generations of inhabitants have made their livelihoods here.
 Evidence left behind on the islands reveals the historic presence of indigenous Abenaki camps, pre-colonial fishing communities, post-colonial timber and farming operations and early 20th century granite quarries.
 Cold, nutrient-rich waters flow from the Canadian Maritimes, making the Gulf of Maine home to a wide range of sea birds, seals, porpoises, and whales.